ARMmbed/mbed-os-tools/README.md

 * Linux (experimental)
 * OS X 10.10 (experimental)

-# Getting Started
+# Getting started

 To use the mbed test suite you must:

 * Install the dependencies.
 * Download and install the mbed test suite.
-* Build the mbed SDK sources.
+* Build the mbed project sources.

 ## End to end example
-This end to end example shows how to install and use Greentea with example mbed repository.
+This end to end example shows how to install and use Greentea with an example mbed repository.
 Example will assume that you:
-* Have connected our USB to your host PC one mbed device.
-In our case it will be one Freescale [```K64F```](https://developer.mbed.org/platforms/FRDM-K64F/) platform.
+* Have one mbed board connected to your PC over USB.
+In our case it will be one Freescale [```K64F```](https://developer.mbed.org/platforms/FRDM-K64F/) board.
 * Installed [GNU toolchain for ARM Cortex-M](https://launchpad.net/gcc-arm-embedded).
 * Installed [Git](https://git-scm.com/downloads)
 * Installed [Python 2.7](https://www.python.org/download/releases/2.7/).